wawandco/gontact/README.md

 GOntact is a simple service to send contact form data by email, its propose is to provide a simple service that could be used by any website against Slack or multiple transactional email services such as Mandril, MailGun, and SendGrid.

-GOntact provides a simple POST endpoint `/contact`, where it expects to receive the following parameters, that will be sent to your `GONTACT_EMAIL`.
+GOntact provides a simple POST endpoint `/contact`, where it expects to receive the following parameters, that will be sent to your `GONTACT_EMAIL` or a given Slack.

 - Name
 - Email (optional)